Managing Through Uncertainty: What to Communicate to Your Team

 In a crisis, a big part of every leader’s job is to provide a container for staff—that is, to make sense of what’s happening.
 Leading during uncertain or chaotic times can feel like holding a big, tangled-up ball of yarn.
 Your task isn’t just to untangle it—it’s to make something of it.
 Effective communication can promote the stability, continuity, and sense of purpose that helps people cope during tough times.

-So, how do you weave it all together to create a cohesive, holistic picture?
+So, how do you weave it all together to create a clear and cohesive picture?

 One way forward: imagine that the purpose of your next staff meeting is to get everyone on the same page.
-What’s your “stump speech” about your organization’s approach to this crisis?
+What’s your “stump speech” about your organization’s approach to the situation?

 - Purpose: What’s happening and what you’re called to do.

 - Uncertainties: The unknowns, sticking points, and tensions.